gradha/gradha.github.io/src/articles/32-kerf-timestamps-done-almost-right-java.rst

 ```

 The fourth Kerf example uses functional like mapping, and this can be done with
-some pain with Jave 8 streams.
+some pain with Java 8 streams.
 Unfortunately by emulating functional mapping
 calls we have **already lost the bet**: just like templates, Java 8 streams
 don't work on primitive types and require boxing and unboxing.
 That's what
 those mysterious ``nbox()`` and ``sbox()`` methods were for, since the only way